To delve more deeply into why we support LIMA training methods:

 Empowerment v.
 Force

 Through the scientific study of behavior, we know that learners of all species are both mentally and behaviorally healthier when they have the ability to make decisions in order to achieve something they want.
-That ability to choose is called “agency” or “empowerment,” and is the opposite of force, which imposes our will on a learner and robs them of the ability to choose.
+That ability to choose is called “agency” or “empowerment,” and is the opposite of force or compulsion, which imposes our will on a learner and robs them of the ability to choose.

 When an individual is chronically deprived of agency, they can develop a condition called “learned helplessness,” where they believe that nothing they do will change their situation, so there isn’t any point in trying.
 Learned helpless is why victims of domestic abuse stay in the abusive relationship, and why dogs from puppy mills who spent their whole lives in a 2′ x 2′ cage will still continuously walk in a 2′ x 2′ circle long after they are removed from that cage.
+It’s also, incidentally, why an animal who is showing clear signs of stress and/or fear towards their handler will still behave “perfectly.”
 An individual who is trained to do a behavior by force because they have no other choice than to do what they are made to do might appear well-trained on the outside, but their mental state is unwell.
 It is far better to teach a learner how to think for themselves and make the decision to do what we ask them to do–and, incidentally, it doesn’t take any longer to train in this way than it does to teach by force.

 There may be times when using force is unavoidable–for example, if a cat is about to chew on a live wire, or if a dog is about to run out in front of a car.
 For their own safety, you have to quickly grab them and pull them away from danger.
 But even in those situations, if we use the least amount of force possible, we can reduce the amount of trauma an animal may incur from such an experience.